 Dodge & Burn Curves

-Two curves – one for Dodge and one for Burn – are the optimal solution.
-Masking the effect in and out with white and black is very simple.
-Switching between layers is pretty easy with the following shortcut
+Two curves, one for Dodge and one for Burn, are the optimal solution for using Dodge & Burn.
+Masking the effect in and out with white and black is straightforward.
+Switching between layers is easy with the following shortcut:

 Windows: Alt +, (down), or Alt +. (up)